-Some customers miss the opportunity to enter a coupon code during the checkout process and will reach out to you to request that the coupon be applied retroactively.
-To do this, you're likely going to have to provide a refund for the original transaction and before you do that, we'll warn you that refunds with payment providers can be messy.
+Some users miss the opportunity to enter a coupon code during the checkout process and will reach out to you to request you apply the coupon retroactively.
+To do so, you will most likely have to refund the original transaction to allow coupon usage.
+However, we would like to warn you that refunds with payment providers can be messy.

 Bundles and Content

-You can't make purchases for bundles and content on behalf of your customers, so if they want to apply a coupon to a bundle or content purchase, you'll need to either:
+You can't make purchases for bundles and content on behalf of your users, so if they want to apply a coupon to a bundle or individual content already purchased, you will need to either:

-If the subscription has a trial period and the customer has not been charged for the yet, you can always manually apply a coupon before they are charged.
+If the subscription has a trial period and the user has not been charged yet, you can always manually apply a coupon before they are charged.

 You can "apply" the coupon by doing a partial refund for the coupon amount.
-This doesn't actually use the coupon, it just gives them the value of the coupon back to them.
+It doesn't actually use the coupon; it just gives them back the same value as the coupon.
 To provide a partial refund, the customer must have paid with a credit card processed by Stripe.
-Unfortunately, partial refunds cannot be processed through Uscreen Payments.
+Unfortunately, partial refunds cannot be processed through Uscreen Payments or Authorize.net.
 If you're in that situation, you'll need to do a full refund.

 If you make a refund in Stripe, know that this transaction lives completely outside of Uscreen.
-The invoiced amount, your MMR, your customer's transaction history view will not reflect this refund.
-Basically anything that references that invoice amount will be a little off in its totals.
+The invoiced amount, your MMR, and your user's transaction history view will not reflect the refund.
+Basically, anything that references that invoice amount will be a little off in its total.

-Navigate to the customer you want to make a full refund for under People > People and click Edit.
-Under the Invoices tab you can click the Invoice Number and on the next page click Refund.
+Navigate to the People tab, and under the second People tab, find the user you will want to issue the refund for, and click Edit.
+Under the Customer section, go to the Payments tab, click on the Invoice Number, and on the next page, click Refund.

-Some payment providers will mark the 2nd transaction as potential fraud because it is too similar to the original transaction.
-This may delay payment for several days which could result in the account being on hold.
-If a the bank declines the charge, the customer can update their payment information to a different credit card so that that transaction can be completed and access restored.
+Some payment providers will mark the second transaction as potential fraud because it is too similar to the original transaction.
+This may delay payment for several days, which could result in the account being on hold.
+If the bank declines the charge, the user can update their payment information to a different credit card so that that transaction can be completed and access restored.